esphome/esphome-docs/components/sensor/ltr_als_ps.rst

     LTR-303 Sensor in Home Assistant UI.

-The ``ltr_als_ps`` sensor platform allows you to use family of several LiteOn ambient light and proximity sensors with ESPHome.
+The ``ltr_als_ps`` sensor platform allows you to use a range of LiteOn ambient light and proximity sensors with ESPHome.
 The :ref:`I²C Bus <i2c>` is required to be set up in your configuration for this sensor to work.

 The family of sensors includes: